 WHAT IS A GROWTH SPURT?

-“…a period, typically lasting a day or two, when your baby’s body demands more food.” (page 116)
+“…a period, typically lasting a day or two, when your baby’s body demands more food.”
+(The Baby Whisperer Solves All Your Problems page 116)

-I have to start by saying that I don’t think it is a good idea to have a preconceived time table in mind for how long a growth spurt should last.
+I don’t think it is a good idea to have a preconceived time table in mind for how long a growth spurt should last.
 When Kaitlyn was having her 6 week growth spurt, Brayden was having his 2 year old doctor appointment.
 I asked our pediatrician how long a growth spurt lasts.
-He replied that you can’t put a timetable on it.
+He replied that you can’t put a definite timetable on it.

 I also read in another book (I believe Super Baby Food?) that baby’s first year is really just one long growth spurt with faster sprints mingled in there.
 I think that is a great way of looking at it.